Striking a Blow for a Free Press – Supreme Court Rejects Public Records Policy

 The City of Tustin has been particularly generous in granting access to public records.
 In one case where the number of records requested by Our Town Tustin resulted in several binders of information, we were given access in the City Clerk’s foyer rather than insist on charging for duplication.
 So, while this ruling may not do much for us directly, it will certainly insure the doors remain open for future access.

 Posted on July 11, 2013, in County Government, Local Government, Politics, state government and tagged California Public Records Act, california supreme court, conspiracy theory, mapping system, user fees.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Striking a Blow for a Free Press – Supreme Court Rejects Public Records Policy.